snavely/bundler_sfm/README.md

    'matches.init.txt'.
 4. Run 'bundler' with a suitable options file.

-Again, running the bundler.py script is the easiest way to perform these steps.
+Again, running the RunBundler.sh or bundler.py script is the easiest way to perform these steps.
 Steps 1-3 can also be invoked individually from functions contained in the bundler.py script.

 Bundler itself is typically invoked as follows:

  > bundler list.txt --options_file options.txt

 The first argument is the list of images to be reconstructed.
+Next, an options file containing settings to be used for the current run is given.
+The RunBundler.sh and bundler.py scripts create an options file that will work in many situations (and some of these options can be controlled by the configuration file passed to RunBundler.sh).
-Next, an options file containing settings to be used for the current run is given.  bundler.py creates an options file that will work in many situations.
 Common options are described later in this document.
 To generate only the list of images, run:

  > bundler.py --extract-focal